santiagomirantes/lil-db-docs/Usage/newCollection.md

 ## Ids connections between collections

- The ``id(collection_name)`` data type allows a collection to refer to other collections based on the ids of their objects.
+ The ``id(collection_name)``and the `idsArray(collection_name)` data types allow a collection to refer to other collections based on the ids of their objects.
 If  the collection that is beign referenced doesn´t exist, an error will be thrown.

 This data type must be an ``index``.
 ## Usage example of the method